JOP-Lee/READ/README.md

 # READ: Large-Scale Neural Scene Rendering for Autonomous Driving

 This is the code release for our AAAI2023 paper.
+If we have enough stars, we will open source as soon as possible.

 A large-scale neural rendering method is proposed to synthesize the autonomous driving scene~(READ), which makes it possible to synthesize large-scale driving scenarios on a PC.
 Our model can not only synthesize realistic driving scenes but also stitch and edit driving scenes.